mperez13/ROS-Tutorials/gazebo_notes/system_plugin.md

 ##### Inside `/tmp/gazebo_frames` you should see many saved images from the current plugin

 > The saved images are a snapshot of what is done in gazebo while gzserver is running.

-> For my setup: I changed /tmp/gazebo_frames to ~/ROS-Tutorials/gazebo_plugin_tutorial/gazebo_frames
+> Tried to changed /tmp/gazebo_frames to ~/ROS-Tutorials/gazebo_plugin_tutorial/tmp/gazebo_frames; Did not save images to this folder.
+Will try later to work around this

 ##### To terminate press `Ctrl-C`.